galacticcouncil/hydration-node/pallets/route-executor/README.md

 The new route is validated by being executed it in a dry-run mode

-If there is already an existing route for given asset pair, then the specified new route is compared to it.
+If there is no route explicitly set for an asset pair, then we use the omnipool route as default.

+When a new route is set, we compare it to the existing (or default) route.
 The comparison happens by calculating sell amount_outs for the routes, but also for the inversed routes.

 The route is stored in an ordered manner, based on the oder of the ids in the asset pair.